cschneider/Karaf-Tutorial/docs/04/index.md

 - proxy - Accesses the SOAP service and publishes it as an OSGi service
 - webui - Provides a simple servlet based web ui to list and add persons.
 Uses the OSGi service

-You can find the full source on github: https://github.com/cschneider/Karaf-Tutorial/tree/master/cxf/personservice/
+You can find the [full source on github(https://github.com/cschneider/Karaf-Tutorial/tree/master/cxf/personservice/).

 ## Installation and test run